Buhari: We”ll Use Technology to Tap Seabed Resources

 President Muhammadu Buhari has disclosed that Nigeria has strategic mineral resources in its seabed, which will be exploited through adequate deployment of technology.

-The President spoke Friday at State House, Abuja, while playing host to Secretary-General of the International Seabed Authority, Mr Michael Lodge, who was attending a workshop on Africa Deep Sea Resources in Abuja.
+The President spoke yesterday at State House, Abuja, while playing host to Secretary General of the International Seabed Authority, Mr. Michael Lodge, who was attending a workshop on Africa Deep Sea Resources in Abuja.

 According to him, resources would be deployed, and studies done, believing it would be worth the while.